 Some internal injuries might take weeks to fully manifest, and if you wait for too long to see a doctor, the insurance company might argue that your injuries are not due to the accident.
 Furthermore, you might have lost crucial time to treat the injuries effectively, leading to extended pain and a longer recovery process.
 Early diagnosis and treatment are key.

 Contact a Car Accident Lawyer

-Not all lawyers are the same.
+Not all auto wreck lawyers are the same.
 Many large legal firms tend to delegate car accident cases to a virtual mill of paralegals and staff, where one lawyer handles hundreds of files.
 This means that some of these lawyers are so overworked to handle a file effectively.
-At Hartley, Rowe & Fowler, you can count on our local attorneys, who will compassionately and patiently listen to your case and counsel you through the details of your car accident case.
+At Hartley, Rowe & Fowler, you can count on our local accident attorneys, who will compassionately and patiently listen to your case and counsel you through the details of your car accident case.